near/docs/docs/tutorials/contracts/guest-book.md

 `act()` is a helper that makes sure all updates related to user events, fetching, etc., have been processed and applied to the DOM before we make any assertions.
 It guarantees that our tests will run closer to what real users would experience when using our application.

-We assign our Near configurations to our App props and check that things are properly rendered on the DOM; like the title, for instance.
+We assign our NEAR configurations to our App props and check that things are properly rendered on the DOM; like the title, for instance.

 What other units can we test?

-How would we check that the default donation value matches what we assigned to `SUGGESTED_DONATION` in `App.js`?
+How would you check that the default donation value matches what we assigned to `SUGGESTED_DONATION` in `App.js`?

 We use the same `yarn` command to run these new tests: